obaidursust/IS03-Project/README.md

 ## Project Overview

-In this network topology, a DHCP server is used to automatically assign IP addresses to client devices (such as PCs and laptops), ensuring that each device receives a unique IP address without the need for manual configuration.
+In this network topology, a DHCP server is used to automatically assign IP addresses to client devices ( PCs ), ensuring that each device receives a unique IP address without the need for manual configuration.
 This project aims to simplify the management of IP addresses within a network using dynamic allocation via DHCP.

 ## Features
 - **DHCP Server**: Automatically assigns IP addresses, subnet masks, default gateways, and DNS server addresses to devices.